Bordello of Blood: Crypt Keeper's Prologue

+Story

 After fighting with his sister Katherine, Caleb Verdoux goes to a dive bar, where an odd man named Jenkins tells him of a brothel hidden in a funeral home.
-Caleb and his friend Reggie visit the address, where they are forced at gunpoint by mortician McCutcheon to climb into a coffin leading to said brothel, unaware the prostitutes are all vampires led by Lilith.
+Caleb and his friend Reggie visit the address, where they are forced at gunpoint by mortician McCutcheon to climb into a coffin and sent through a furnace with a secret trap door leading to said brothel, unaware the prostitutes are all vampires led by Lilith.
 A prostitute named Tallulah seduces Reggie, whom Lilith kills before vampirizing Caleb.

 When the police fail to find Caleb, Katherine reluctantly hires cynical and sarcastic private investigator Rafe Guttman, who tracks Caleb's trail to the bar, where Caleb's friends direct him to the funeral home.
 After a tip from Jenkins, Rafe revisits the funeral home that night.
 Initially, it appears as just a funeral home.
 Rafe overhears Lilith interview a woman, Tamara, followed by Tamara's scream and a body hitting the floor.
 He finds Caleb's nose ring and escapes.
 The next day he takes it to Katherine and tells her he's going to stake out the funeral home that evening.
 Unbeknownst to Rafe, the funeral home conceals a corrupt organization run by Reverend J.C.
 Current.

 Rafe is admitted into the brothel and approached by the now-vampirized Tamara, whom he tricks into letting him strap her to a torture rack so he can investigate further, finding Jenkins decapitated in a coffin.
 While fleeing, Rafe drops his wallet, allowing Lilith to find his address.
 Having tasted Rafe's blood, Lilith takes an interest and tries to seduce him.
 When Katherine arrives, Rafe follows and describes the brothel's activity to her.
 They alert the police, who dismiss Rafe as a fraud due to lack of evidence.
 Meanwhile, Vincent destroys the key, freeing Lilith.

 As Katherine reviews footage where she confronted Lilith, she notices Lilith is not in the shot.
 Realizing that Rafe might be right, she calls him over.
 Caleb calls for help, asking them to meet him at the power plant.
 Upon arrival, they discover the vampirized Caleb and flee, but Rafe falls out a window, landing on the police chief's car.
 The vampires catch Katherine and return her to the brothel.